 Data Science Tableau

-How To Become A Data Scientist- A Step by Step Guide to Follow
+How To Become A Data Scientist – A Step by Step Guide to Follow

 Data Science is a new and evolving professional field.
 As a result, the terms ‘Data Scientist’ and ‘Data Analyst’ are sometimes used for the same job description, based on the company providing the opportunity.
 Generally, the job responsibilities of a Data Scientist tend to pay attention to future-oriented data modeling with the focus on predicting future trends, while the job of a Data Analyst is on looking at data to unveil current patterns.
 Professionals use similar analytical tools in both roles.
-But I have seen many people still searching for How To Become a Data Scientist.
+I have seen many people still searching for How To Become a Data Scientist.
 So, I thought to write a detailed guide to become a data scientist.

-A data scientist uses statistical methods, such as mix modeling, predictive response modeling, sales response modeling, experimental design, CART/CHAID, latent class segmentation, cross-sectional and time series analysis, discrete choice modeling, data mining, and optimization techniques to cater client business requirements.
+A data scientist uses statistical methods, such as mixed modeling, predictive response modeling, sales response modeling, experimental design, CART/CHAID, latent class segmentation, cross-sectional and time series analysis, discrete choice modeling, data mining, and optimization techniques to cater to client business requirements.
 Professionals in this role also participate with internal consulting teams to keep up analytic objectives, work plans, and approach and offer programming and analytic help to internal consulting or related teams, writing macros while automating statistical procedures using SAS and Microsoft Office; perform analytics using SAS; interpret analytical model results to turn them into business insights for the client.

-Roles of Data Analyst
+Role of Data Analyst

 The role of data analysts requires them to fulfill the following requirements: